Bamboo textile: Anti-bacterial claims

 Even though bamboo fabrics are often advertised as antibacterial, finished bamboo fabric only retains some of bamboo's original antibacterial properties.
 Some studies have shown rayon-bamboo to possess a certain degree of anti-bacterial properties.
 Studies in China (2010) and India (2012) have investigated the antibacterial nature of bamboo-rayon fabric against even harsh levels of bacteria such as Staphylococcus aureus and Escherichia coli.
 While the Indian study found that "bamboo rayon showed excellent and durable antibacterial activities against both gram-positive and gram-negative bacteria", the Chinese study concluded "the bamboo pulp fabric just like cotton fabric has not possessed antimicrobial property".

-The FTC has charged companies with false antimicrobial claims when the fibre has been made with rayon.
+The USA's Federal Trade Commission has charged companies with false antimicrobial claims when the fibre has been made with rayon.
 Critics cite the cotton industry's powerful lobbying groups in influencing the FTC decision, and dismissal of the international studies proving otherwise.

 Mechanically produced fine bamboo fiber

 Some bamboo fibre is made by a mechanical-bacterial process similar to retting flax into linen fibre.
 In this way, the woody part of the bamboo is crushed mechanically before an enzyme-retting and washing process is used to break down the walls and extract the fibre.
 The natural enzyme comes from pre-existing microorganisms on the bamboo.
 This bast fibre is then spun into yarn.
 In fine counts the yarn has a silky touch.
 The same manufacturing process is used to produce linen fabric from flax or hemp.
 Bamboo fabric made from this process is sometimes called bamboo linen.
 The natural processing of litrax bamboo allows the fibre to remain strong and produce a high quality product.
-This process gives a material that is very durable.
+This process gives a material that is very durable, as the mechanically produced bamboo linen retains more of bamboo’s natural texture and strength compared to chemically processed alternatives.